Squarespace Web Design Tips

 Add a Current Copyright Year that Automatically Updates on Squarespace

 To include a programmatic copyright year, I input inline Javascript into a Code block.
 The video below explains how I did it.
+Note: this is using javascript in the code block which requires a business plan or higher.

 Hey Squarespace Designers!